are currently offering a huge 50% off the PRO+ membership here - a real alternative hiking app.

 Once at the top, you can give yourself a huge pat on the back, as it’s a very decent climb, and takes some doing.
 The peak is where the train arrives and you have a lovely building to use with toilets and serves drinks and food.

 It does get very busy, as there are a few different ways up and if you want a pic at the trig point you can expect quite long ques.
-I cross my fingers for you to have a view to look at, we didn’t, only clouds, but it didn’t matter as we saw everything on the way up anyway.
+I cross my fingers that you have a view to look at, we didn’t, only clouds, but it didn’t matter as we saw everything on the way up anyway.

 Leaving the peak, you start by heading back the way you came up to the trig point, but rather than go down to the left, carry on straight and this will allow you to return along the South Ridge.